Rattapon-Insa/Computer-vision-project/README.md

 ## Next step?

 As part of my learning I have plan to
-1. implement tensorflow training on the custom object which is not included this COCO dataset.
+1. implement pytorch training on the custom object which is not included this COCO dataset.
-2. YOLOv5 model inference from tensorflow model using opencv.
+2. YOLOv5 model inference from pytorch model using opencv.
-3. face detection model inference from tensorflow.